 - Any visitor, overnight guest or resident entering the residence hall(s) is subject to search by authorized personnel.

 - Children under the age of 17 visiting the halls must be accompanied by a parent or guardian and may only visit between the hours of 10:00 a.m. – 8:00 p.m.
-Any child may be asked to leave the halls at the discretion of a Resident Director, the Dean of Students or Campus Safety & Security at any time.
+Any child may be asked to leave the halls at the discretion of a Resident Director, the Vice President for Student Affairs or Campus Safety & Security at any time.
 Any exception to this policy may be made by one of the aforementioned parties.

 The front desks are staffed twenty-four hours a day, seven days a week, excluding official break periods when the Residence Halls are closed.
 Times are subject to change based on staff coverage.